 Not only that, their red, purple, and blue pigments (anthocyanins) help to reduce cholesterol synthesis in the body.
 By inhibiting platelet clumping, they also lower the risk for undesirable clotting and consequently heart attacks and strokes.
 Plus, the soluble fiber in berries reduces the body’s production of cholesterol, decreases its absorption, and removes it from the body.

-During 3,645,585 person-years of follow-up, higher intakes of anthocyanins were significantly associated with a lower risk of type 2 diabetes.2 How?
+During 3,645,585 person-years of follow-up, higher intakes of anthocyanins were significantly associated with a lower risk of type 2 diabetes.5 How?

-Blueberries contain pterostilbene and resveratrol.
+As previously mentioned, blueberries contain pterostilbene and resveratrol.
 These phytochemicals inhibit inflammation.
 This is important because inflammation fuels the many complications of diabetes.
-Accumulating studies indicate that resveratrol helps to protect diabetic individuals from the many complications of diabetes while other studies show that pterostilbene itself produced a substantial decrease in plasma glucose levels and glycated hemoglobin (hemoglobin A1c).4 This test provides the average of your glucose levels for the last six to twelve week period.
+Accumulating studies indicate that resveratrol helps to protect diabetic individuals from the many complications of diabetes while other studies show that pterostilbene itself produced a substantial decrease in plasma glucose levels and glycated hemoglobin (hemoglobin A1c).8 This test provides the average of your glucose levels for the last six to twelve week period.
 When the blood sugar (glucose) is too high, it builds up in the blood and combines with the hemoglobin, becoming “glycated”.
 Elevated hemoglobin A1c increases the risk for diabetic complications.

 The ellagic acid in strawberries and raspberries helps to protect from cancers of the breast, esophagus, skin, colon, prostate, bladder, and pancreas.
 Ellagic acid: